Adroiti/docs-for-code-review-tools/RuboCop/Style-OptionHash.md

 ## Description

-This cop checks for options hashes and discourages them if the current Ruby version supports keyword arguments.
+This rule checks for options hashes and discourages them if the current Ruby version supports keyword arguments.

-### Example
+## Examples

 ```ruby
 Instead of: